NaelsonDouglas/DistributedArraysDemonstration/README.md

 # JuliaPlayground

+To read a script in Julia you should

+Open Julia in your terminal with

+julia

+Inside the language prompt you should do:

+	include("script_name")

+To load this scrit you should do

+	incude("src/main.jl")

+It will load all the functions we are going to explain.

 Julia can create it's own "virtual machines" with the command addprcs().
 In other database systems if we want to create a cluster we'd need to to call 2 or more physical machines or emulate them with VMware or Docker.
 In Julia we can just create these machines with